 If your disabled parking permit is lost, stolen, or severely damaged, you can apply for a new one at your local DMV office or through the mail using the above address.
 The application form and process are the same as applying the first time, except that the physician section doesn't need completed.
-The fee for replacement is $5.

 You must return a disabled parking permit or license plate to your local DMV office if: